Foreign cemeteries in Japan: Negishi Foreign Cemetery

 There is another section near Yamate Station on the Keihin-Tōhoku Line, called "Negishi Foreign Cemetery".
 It was established in 1880, but first used in 1902.
 Many of the 1923 Great Kantō earthquake victims were buried there.

 Yokohama War Cemetery

 Hodogaya-ku, Yokohama is also home to the Yokohama War Cemetery, the only military cemetery in Japan administered by the Commonwealth War Graves Commission.
 The cemetery contains the graves of 1,555 service personnel from the Second World War who died in conflict, prisoners of war and service personnel from the post-war occupation period.
 The war graves themselves are split up according to nationality with sections for British, Australia/New Zealand as well as Indian graves.

-Nanjing Cemetery

-Yokohama also has a Chinese cemetery near Negishi Park, called "Nanjing Cemetery".
-It was used to store the remains of Chinese from China town before being sent back to the mainland.